KabukiStarship/Script2/script_protocol_specification_rfc.md

 ### 3.7.e Reporting Compromised Automata

-Compromised Automata shall be reported to the Intergalactic Council of Artifical and Natural Neural Nets (ICAN3) for immediate removal from the Intergalactic Internet Service Providers (IISP) distributed hash table.
+Compromised Automata shall be reported to the Intergalactic Council of Artificial and Natural Neural Nets (ICAN3) for immediate removal from the Intergalactic Internet Service Providers (IISP) distributed hash table.

 ## 3.8 Quality of Service